vannguyengd/gooddata-ui/website/versioned_docs/version-8.0.0/30_tips__embed_visualization.md

     import { InsightView } from "@gooddata/sdk-ui-ext";
     ```

-3. Create an `InsightView` component in your app, and provide it with the project ID and the visualization identifier that you obtained at Step 1:
+3. Create an `InsightView` component in your app, and provide it with the workspace ID and the visualization identifier that you obtained at Step 1:
     ```jsx
     import { InsightView } from "@gooddata/sdk-ui-ext";
     import "@gooddata/sdk-ui-ext/styles/css/main.css";